gortonator/bsds-6650/assignments-2022/Assignment-1.md

 * p99 (99th percentile) response time.
 [Here’s a nice article](https://www.elastic.co/blog/averages-can-dangerous-use-percentile) about why percentiles are important and why calculating them is not always easy. (millisecs)
 * min and max response time (millisecs)

-You may want to do all the processing of latencies in your client after the test completes, or you may want to write a separate program to run after the test has completed that generates the results.
-Check your results against those calculated in a spreadsheet.
+You want to do all the processing of latencies in your client after the test completes.
 The client should calculate these and display them in the output window in addition to the output from the previous step, and then cleanly terminate.

 ## Bonus Points